odnr93/routilux/docs/source/testing.rst

 Testing
 =======

-This document provides comprehensive testing information for flowforge.
+This document provides comprehensive testing information for routilux.

 Test Organization
 -----------------

-FlowForge tests are organized into two separate categories:
+Routilux tests are organized into two separate categories:

-1. **Core Tests**: Located in ``tests/`` directory, testing only the core FlowForge framework functionality.
+1. **Core Tests**: Located in ``tests/`` directory, testing only the core Routilux framework functionality.

-2. **Builtin Routines Tests**: Located in ``flowforge/builtin_routines/*/tests/`` directories, testing built-in routine implementations.
+2. **Builtin Routines Tests**: Located in ``routilux/builtin_routines/*/tests/`` directories, testing built-in routine implementations.

 This separation ensures that: